Jeanette Nilsen

 Jeanette Nilsen (born 27 June 1972) is a Norwegian team handball player and World Champion from 1999.
 She was born in Skien.
 She received a bronze medal at the 2000 Summer Olympics in Sydney.
+She became European champion with the Norwegian team in 1998.
+This was the first time Norway won that title.

-She currently played for Njård IL, Stabæk, Nordstrand IF, Seibu IL, Gjerpen IF, Larvik, Gulset and Skotfoss in Norway and Horsens HK in Denmark.
+She played for Njård IL, Stabæk, Nordstrand IF, Seibu IL, Gjerpen IF, Larvik HK, Gulset and Skotfoss in Norway and Horsens HK in Denmark.
 She is also a teacher for physical education at Ullern Vgs in Oslo.